Washington State Department of Commerce Cannabis Social Equity Program

 Cannabis Social Equity Program background information

-The Cannabis Social Equity Program was developed to create a process for the State Liquor and Cannabis Board (LCB) to award cannabis business licenses to those identified as disproportionately affected by the War on Drugs in Washington state.
-Commerce offers a web-based on-demand training resource, and is responsible for awarding grants for technical assistance, mentorship and grant funding to reimburse eligible expenses so applicants can open a successful cannabis retail store.
+The Cannabis Social Equity Program was developed to create a process for the LCB to award cannabis business licenses to those identified as disproportionately affected by Washington’s War on Drugs.
+Commerce offers a web-based on-demand training resource, and is responsible for awarding and administering grants for technical assistance, mentorship and grant funding to reimburse eligible expenses so applicants can open a successful cannabis retail store.

 For more information